In this article, you will learn what are the different types of electric motors? Their working and applications are explained with Pictures.

 In addition, these motors are durable and reliable in-process and capable of running at various speeds.
 The torque generated in the motor is due to hysteresis and eddy current which is induced due to the stator winding.
 Hysteresis motors are used in sound recording and producing applications such as electric clocks, tape recorders, record players, etc.

 Reluctance motors have non-permanent magnetic poles on a ferromagnetic rotor that does not have windings.
-The power delivered by these motors is high at a low cost, making them attractive in many applications.
+The power these motors deliver is high at a low cost, making them attractive in many applications.

-This linear motor is consists of a rotor and stator in straight form, thus, instead of generating a torque by rotation, it generates a linear force along its length.
+A linear motor consists of a rotor and stator in straight form, as you can see in the above figure.
+Thus, instead of generating a torque by rotation, it generates a linear force along its length.
 However, these types of electric motors are not necessarily straight.

 In particular, the active section of a linear motor is terminated, whereas more traditional motors are arranged as a continuous loop.
 Many linear motor designs fall into two major categories, low-acceleration, and high-acceleration linear motors.
 These motors can be used to activate belt conveyors, shuttles in textile looms, and equipment that require linear motion.